 surface raiders, but they would have had they

 met.
 The American carriers and their aircraft

-appear in a number of scenarios in our Bismarck game, both historical and hypothetical engagements.
+appear in our Bismarck game, both historical and hypothetical engagements.

 While their aircraft are shockingly primitive